shivanshdave/2020-432/classes/class04/README.md

 ## Key Materials

 - Today's slides are [available in PDF](https://github.com/THOMASELOVE/2020-432/blob/master/classes/class04/432_2020_slides04.pdf) and [R Markdown](https://github.com/THOMASELOVE/2020-432/blob/master/classes/class04/432_2020_slides04.Rmd) formats.
-    - The slides have now been edited to describe only the materials we actually covered in class 4.
+    - The slides have now been edited to describe only the materials we actually covered in class 4, and to fix a typo on the top of slide 39, where Sally's predicted BMI was miscalculated.
 - Today's audio recording will be found on [our shared drive](http://bit.ly/432-2020-audio) at http://bit.ly/432-2020-audio.
 - Get help at any time by emailing **431-help at case dot edu**.
 - The main website for the course is https://github.com/THOMASELOVE/2020-432.